samuelpateixeira/Kickly/README.md

 - More information regarding locations
 - Import your own icons
 - Create an account and log in.
-- Choose the matches you want to watch
+- Choose the tournaments you want to watch
 - Support e-sports tournaments